pkryger/difftastic.el/README.md

 This package was inspired by the need for an integration of `difftastic` within Emacs, enhancing the code review process for developers.

-This work is based on [a Tassilo Horn blog entry](https://tsdh.org/posts/2022-08-01-difftastic-diffing-with-magit.html). `magit-diff` keybindings and a concept of updating faces comes from a [Shiv J.M. blog](https://shivjm.blog/better-magit-diffs/).
+This work is based on Tassilo Horn's [blog entry](https://tsdh.org/posts/2022-08-01-difftastic-diffing-with-magit.html).

+`magit-diff` keybindings and a concept of updating faces comes from a Shiv Jha-Mathur's [blog entry](https://shivjm.blog/better-magit-diffs/).

+This all has been strongly influenced by - a class in itself - Magit and Transient Emacs packages by Jonas Bernoulli.

 ## Similar packages